 Vida y Movimiento

-Olin Yoliztli can be translated as ‘blood moving in the heart, life like a beating heart, life and movement’ these words come from the Náhuatl language, which is an indigenous Mesoamerican language still spoken in México.
+Olin Yoliztli can be understood as “blood moving in the heart,” “life like a beating heart,” or simply “life and movement.”
+These words come from the Náhuatl language, an Indigenous language of Mesoamerica that continues to be spoken in Mexico today.

 Dance Classes